edgarroman/zappa-django-guide/docs/walk_domain.md

     This command must be run in the US East (N. Virginia) (us-east-1).
 See [AWS documentation](http://docs.aws.amazon.com/apigateway/latest/developerguide/how-to-custom-domains.html#how-to-custom-domains-prerequisites) for more details.

 ### Option 2: Route53 and Let's Encrypt

+!!!
+Warning
+    As of Fall/Winter 2017, there has been discussion by Zappa developers that this option may ultimately be deprecated and removed.

 #### Step 2.1: Create a Hosted Zone in Route53